 The scooter is IP54 protected.
 The manufacturer warns against riding through more than 2 cm of water, which is great since riders are not left winging the limitations of the protection.
 Sensitive parts like the charging port come with extra protection.
 It has a hinged, springed rubber seal that eliminates the risk of being left open or falling off when riding; it snaps back into place when the charger is not connected.

 Safety should be every rider’s top priority, and the guys at NIU understood the assignment.
-The scooter has a number of safety-enhancing features, e.g., best-in-class stopping distance, excellent day and night visibility, easy throttle, a bell, and no zero-start (though we wish that could be unlocked for more experienced riders).
-These tweaks work in tandem with the riders’ instincts and experience for safe riding.
+The scooter has a number of safety-enhancing features, e.g., best-in-class stopping distance, excellent day and night visibility, easy throttle and a bell These tweaks work in tandem with the riders’ instincts and experience for safe riding.

 However, there are things you’ll need to know before taking your maiden ride.